lutharsanen/DVU-Master-Thesis/README.md

 ```
 python main_testset.py
 ```
 The submission files are then located in the submission folder and they are stored as XML files as it is required for the DVU Challenge.
+Both movie and scene level queries will be answered by the pipeline.
+At the moment sentiment based queries are not supported by this pipeline.
+This will concern the type 5 and type 6 queries of the DVU Challenge.

 ## Citation